stenkjan/nest-haus/docs/final_ADMIN_DASHBOARD_IMPLEMENTATION_COMPLETE.md

 **Benefits:**

 - ✅ Fills the ONLY gap in your analytics (demographics)
+- ✅ **Provides reliable geographic tracking via GA4** ⭐ NEW
+- ✅ **Replaces custom geolocation service with GA4's built-in tracking** ⭐ NEW
 - ✅ Zero cost (GA4 is free forever)
 - ✅ GDPR compliant with consent mode
 - ✅ Complements (not replaces) your superior custom analytics
 - ✅ Ready for Google Ads integration when needed
+- ✅ **Unified widget for both geographic and demographics data** ⭐ NEW

 ### 8.2 Google Search Console Integration ✅